 Specific gravity was determined using an air comparison pycnometer.
-It should be noted that this method does not take into account existing porosity in a rock and some of the oxide iron formation does contain vugs due to calcite removal.
-Although the degree of porosity has not been quantified, it is estimated on the basis of visual examination of drill core to be generally less than 2%.
-It should be noted that specific gravity was not measured for all drill holes.
+It should be noted that this method does not take into account existing porosity in a rock and some of the oxide iron formation does contain vugs due to calcite

 Total iron was calculated from Fe2O3 by dividing total iron expressed as Fe2O3 by a factor of 1.4295.